lexbor/docs/source/download.md

  enabled=1
  ```

-2. Install the core `lexbor` package and extra packages you want to use:
+2. Install the core `lexbor` package and any additional packages you need:

  ```sh
  yum install liblexbor
  yum install liblexbor-devel
  ```

 ### Debian

 1. Download the `lexbor` [signing
    key](https://lexbor.com/keys/lexbor_signing.key) used for our repositories
-   and packages and add it to `apt`’s keyring:
+   and add it to `apt`’s keyring:

  ```sh
  curl -O https://lexbor.com/keys/lexbor_signing.key